Eric Standridge is a historian and author who focuses on Oklahoma's history, with an emphasis on LeFlore County and Poteau.

 Throughout recorded history, every civilization has played a game with a club and a ball.
-Pangea, for example, as described by Roman scribes, would appear to be the father of modern hockey and the Celtic games of Shinty and Hurling.
+For example, Pangea, as described by Roman scribes, would appear to be the source of a precursor to modern hockey and the Celtic games of Shinty and Hurling.

-That this game was ousted from the towns and onto the commons land beyond is one possible solution to the question of how it all began.
-Whatever the exact origins, it is known that by the 15th century, "kolf" as it was known in the Netherlands and "goff" as it was referred to in England, was a pastime enjoyed by Kings and Commoners alike.
+This game being ousted from the towns and onto the commons land beyond is one possible answer to the question of how it all began.
+Whatever the exact origins, it is known that by the 15th century, "kolf," as it was known in the Netherlands, and "Goff," as it was referred to in England, was a pastime enjoyed by kings and commoners alike.

-"W. O. Kemp has been called the 'father of golf' in Poteau.
+"W. O. Kemp has been called the "father of golf" in Poteau.
 He built a few holes on some rented land.
-This created so much desire he later bought the land and sold $500 shares and developed a new nine hole golf course with sand greens.
+This created so much desire that he later bought the land, sold $500 shares, and developed a new nine-hole golf course with sand greens.
 That was about 1946.
-Buyers of the shares were Arthur Cragon, Charles Sigmon, Lama Siqmon, Or.
+Buyers of the shares were Arthur Cragon, Charles Sigmon, Lama Sigmon, Or.
 R. G. Gillson, F. W. "Doc" Bird, Or.
 Roy F. Baker and Riley Smith."
 [1913 Study Club]

 This golf course was located on a 99-acre plot of land.
-The first clubhouse was located where the present maintainance barn is located, on the west edge of the golf course.
-During this time, irrigation for the golf course was not possible so they used sand greens.
-The greens were typically circular, around 35 feet in diameter with sand 2 or 3 inches deep.
+The first clubhouse was located where the present maintenance barn is on the west edge of the golf course.
+During this time, irrigation for the golf course was not possible, so they used sand greens.
+The greens were typically circular and around 35 feet in diameter with sand 2 or 3 inches deep.
 The player whose ball was furthest away from the hole was required to rake the greens before moving on.

 The Choctaw Country Club Today

-Choctaw Country Club and Golf Course also offers a driving range with target pins at 100,135, 150 and 200 yards.
+Choctaw Country Club and Golf Course also offers a driving range with target pins at 100,135, 150, and 200 yards.
+It is free for members and includes unlimited balls.
 There is also a short game area.
 Target flags there are located at 40, 60, and 80 yards.

-The country club also offers a large 40 foot by 20 foot in ground swimming pool.
+The country club also offers a large 40-by-20-foot in-ground swimming pool.
 The fenced pool consists of a large lounge area with furniture and tables.